act-rules/act-rules.github.io/_rules/document-has-main-landmark-b40fd1.md

 	</head>
 	<body>
 		<main>
-			<h1>Three Heroes Swear Brotherhood at a Feast in the Peach Garden</h1>
+			<b>Three Heroes Swear Brotherhood at a Feast in the Peach Garden</b>
 			<p>
 				Unity succeeds division and division follows unity.
 One is bound to be replaced by the other after a long span of time.